astronomer/docs/astro/configure-idp.md

 #### Step 3: Provide Astronomer support with your integration information

 On the page for your Okta app integration, click **View Setup Instructions**.
-Copy the values for `Single Sign-on URL` and `X.509 Certificate` that appear and send them to Astronomer Support.
+Copy the values for **Single Sign-on URL** and **X.509 Certificate** that appear.
+Then, send the following information to Astronomer support:

+- Your **Single Sign-on URL**.
+- Your **X.509 Certificate**.
+- A list of domains that you own and should be authorized to access your Astro Organization.
+After the integration is complete, any new user that logs in to Astro with an email address from one of these domains is automatically granted a new Astro account and access to your Organization through just-in-time provisioning.
+To disable just-in-time provisioning, make a request through Astronomer support.

-From here, Astronomer support will finalize your organization's integration with Okta.
+From here, Astronomer support will configure your Organization's integration with Okta and send you a validation link.
+Save this link for the next step.

+#### Step 4: Confirm the integration

+Using the link provided by Astronomer support, test your Okta integration by logging in to Astro with your own credentials.
+If your authentication is successful, Astro finalizes the integration.

-#### Step 4: Assign users to your Okta application
+#### Step 5: Assign users to your Okta application

 On the page for your Okta app integration, open the **Assignments** tab.
 Ensure that all users who will use Astro are assigned to the integration.
 For more information, read [Okta documentation](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm).

-When a user assigned to the integration accesses Astro, they will be brought automatically to Okta after entering their email in the Cloud UI.

 </TabItem>